joshwlivingston/advanced-r/README.md

 appended to them.
 Then, values are de-duplicated using `make.unique()`.
 <br><br>

-#### 5. I slightly simplified the rules that govern syntactic names.
-Why is `.123e1` not a syntactic name?
+<em>5.
+I slightly simplified the rules that govern syntactic names.
+Why
+is `.123e1` not a syntactic name?</em>

 Syntactic names may start with a letter, or a dot not followed by a number. `.123e1` starts with `.1`, so it is not a syntactically valid